 So what happened?
 Addington’s unrelenting malevolence surely played a role pulling it all down.
 We saw it then in 1987 wandering the halls of the Minority’s Iran Contra Report offices, from Addington to his colleague Michael Malbin.

 But more important is congressional complicity.
 Such knowing, overt and conscious congressional seppuku – or castration might be a better term — remains breathtaking.
 Beyond whether Harmon agreed with Hoekstra on this or that.
 Or whether Jay Rockefeller stamped his feet in protest and wrote a letter to his desk drawer.
-Or that Pat Leahy was one of leaders ram rodding the PATRIOT Act through Congress even when many of us even in those panic stricken days warned it was a mistake.
-All of them also meekly agreed to be muffled by the Executive’s determination of what could or not be discussed via shabby compartmentalization gimmicks and the like.
+Or that Pat Leahy led the charge to ram the PATRIOT Act through Congress even when many of us in those panic stricken days warned him/his staff it was a mistake.
+Congress for years meekly agreed to be muffled by Cheney’s determination of what could or not be discussed via shabby compartmentalization gimmicks and the like.
 (And you should recall all of you that it was Dick Armey, of all people, who tried to call halt and at least inserted sunset provisions in PATRIOT as a gift for the future.
 A gift that Congress later friviously tossed away).

 We’re still in a war that no one wants to — or dares to — walk away from.
 GWOT.
 Iraq?
 Even Democrats unknowingly adopt Rumsfeld’s concept that it is just a theater of operations in a larger war.
 Democrats want the war to go on in Afghanistan.
 Should a Dick Clarke ever pop up in or around a Boy King Administration, does anyone truly think the war mindset will not continue?
 But now with his own urgent, uniquely quirky, pressing psychodynamic imprint?